Investment Loans

 Drawbacks:

-Best for: Investors seeking stability and protection from interest rate volatility.
+Best for: Investors who need stability and safeguarding from interest rate fluctuation.

 Benefits:

-• Flexibility to make extra repayments without penalties.
+Ability to make extra repayments at no cost.

 Drawbacks:

-Best for: Investors comfortable with fluctuating repayments and looking for flexibility.
+Best for: Investors who are comfortable with variable repayments and have the requirement for flexibility.

 1.5 Split Loans